 Conversational Automation is a term that distinguishes an informational experience from an experience that accomplishes an action on behalf of a user.
 Conversational automation walks a user through the steps required to check order status, initiate a password reset, file a support ticket or make a reservation, for example.

-Deflection, Customer Effort, Average Handle Time, Customer Satisfaction NPS, Customer Resolution, Unhandled Intents
+Deflection, Customer Effort, Average Handle Time, Customer Satisfaction NPS, Customer Retention, Unhandled Intents

 At the heart of the business justifications for Conversational AI are: Cost savings through smarter Automation and improved Customer Satisfaction through immediacy and relevance.